palmdrop/hypervivid/src/nodes/manifesto/document.svelte.md

 # Unfinished manifesto
 > always a work in progress, like the rest of this place

-Internet culture has evolved to a point where expressions of hope and sincerity feels nothing but cringe.
-We interact at extreme velocity, but all is detached and dissociated.
+Internet culture has evolved to a point where expressions of hope and sincerity feel nothing but cringe.
+We interact at an extreme velocity, but everything is detached.
 Our collective dreams are of liminal horror.
 A shift is needed.

-As infrastructure that is still fundamentally decentralized, the web has a lot of latent potential as a tool for cultural and economical change.
-To yield that potential we need to break out of the internet of platforms: the small subset of the internet that is exclusively controlled by huge media conglomerates.
-An internet that is streamlined, minimalist, formulaic and predictable, where every space is a market, every interaction a performance, and anything we create reduced to "content".
+As an infrastructure that is still fundamentally decentralized, the web has latent potential for enabling cultural and economical change.
+But we need to break from the internet of platforms: the small subset of the internet that is exclusively controlled by huge media conglomerates -- an internet that is streamlined, formulaic, and predictable, where every space is a market, every interaction a performance, and everything we create reduced to "content".

-Instead, we could foster a softer culture where explorations, sincerity and play are vital, a place for sharing and organizing, something that could outlive capitalism, irony poisoning and existential dissociation.
+We should foster a softer culture where explorations, sincerity, and play are integral.
+A place for sharing and organizing.
+A place that could outlive capitalism, irony poisoning, and existential dissociation -- an internet of map-making and multiplicities.

-The internet permeates everything.
-It should be in control of the users, all interactions shouldn't be transactional.
-An internet of map making, play and multiplicities.

-As a personal project, this acts as an unfinished and evolving map of my digital work.
-It's my node on the web, hyperlinked to other spaces.
-A place for practicing play, connecting ideas, following paths among the nodes and allowing other's to do so.
-The goal is to let the process be as organic as possible: node links are created not only manually but also automatically.
-The space can be traversed in any way.[CUT?]
-It grows and changes with me -- I like the idea of identity as plastic.
+As a personal project, this site acts as an unfinished and evolving host for my digital work.
+It's my node on the web.
+A place for practicing play, connecting ideas, and mapping out ideas.

 ## Digital Futures
-The internet of platforms favor closed loops.
-When conglomerates with unfathomable resources are allowed to define how we use the internet, when they can set the standards so high, it's easy to contain all interactions to their domain.
-But technology should not be solely the domain of experts.
-We need to lower the threshold -- the web and technology in general could be even more accessible and democratic.
-The people at SOFTER phrased it well: [Softer digital futures](https://softer.website/softer).
+The internet of platforms favors closed loops.
+When conglomerates with unfathomable resources are allowed to define what to expect from the internet, and how to use it, they can easily contain all interactions to their domain.
+But technology should not be solely the domain of experts and corporations.
+We need to lower the threshold of entry -- the web should be accessible and democratic.
+The people at SOFTER phrased it well: [Softer digital futures](https://softer.website/softer "a cozy place").

-As for culture: irony, deconstruction, cultural paranoia, post- and meta-whatever, they are powerful comedic tools.
-Meme culture has become unhinged and strange, and it's funny, but it's not an effective culture for reaching better futures -- it's the mentality of the end times.
+As for culture: irony, deconstruction and cultural paranoia make for great memes, but it's not an effective means for striving toward better futures -- it's the mentality of the end times.
-[Maybe something more hopeful is possible](https://beforewegoblog.com/purity-and-futures-of-hard-work-by-ada-palmer/), and/or we should just look for new weapons.

-Sincerity is key -- irony is only useful for deconstruction; we need to build as well.
+[Maybe something more hopeful is possible](https://beforewegoblog.com/purity-and-futures-of-hard-work-by-ada-palmer/), [or we should just look for new weapons.](https://cidadeinseguranca.files.wordpress.com/2012/02/deleuze_control.pdf) Sincerity is key.
+Irony is for deconstruction -- we also need to build.

 ## Internet of Play
-Welcome personal websites, blogs, experiments, digital art projects, obscurities, things hidden, unfinished and the evolving.
-To break the bubble of the platforms, hyperlinks are vital.
-Explore actively and share your findings.
-We could define the map of the internet ourselves.
-[Search marginalia](https://search.marginalia.nu/) facilitates exploring the "small" internet.
+We should welcome amateur websites, blogs, experiments, digital art projects, obscurities, the unfinished and changing.
+To break out of the bubble of platforms, hyperlinks are vital.
+We need to actively explore and broadcast our findings -- and define the map of the internet ourselves.
+Great projects like [Search marginalia](https://search.marginalia.nu/) make it easier to explore the "small" internet.

-The standards for web design needs to change.
-The current standards are corporate -- minimalist, subtle color schemes, [endlessly A-B tested for the best shade of blue](https://stopdesign.com/archive/2009/03/20/goodbye-google.html), psychological weaponizing of design.
-"Flawlessness" is expected.
-We become scared or vigilant whenever we encounter anything strange or in the style of "the old internet".
-Web design becomes unreasonably difficult.
+While doing this, we need to ease our vigilance towards odd layouts, rough or non-existing design, and the aesthetics of the "old internet".The current design standards are corporate: minimalist, subtle color schemes, [endlessly A-B tested for the best shade of blue](https://stopdesign.com/archive/2009/03/20/goodbye-google.html), [a psychological weaponizing of design](https://queue.acm.org/detail.cfm?id=3400901).
+"Flawlessness" is expected, and hence web design becomes unreasonably difficult.
+The standards should change.

-[Ludic interfaces/designs](https://en.wikipedia.org/wiki/Ludic_interface) is another option: the inherently playful and unexpected, a web that encourages exploration and creativity.
-This site tries to be structured but ludic.
-I encourage you to just follow links.
-There's nothing in particular that you need from here anyway.
+Play, try things out, explore, and link to others as you do.
+Embrace [ludic interfaces/designs.](https://en.wikipedia.org/wiki/Ludic_interface) Experiment.

 ## Learning in public
-[Learning in public](https://www.swyx.io/learn-in-public/) is creating, sharing, and engaging in a collective feedback loop.
-A way of publishing anything, finished or unfinished, good or bad, with the purpose of evolving.
-Learn, interact, grow relationships.
-Ridding yourself of perfectionism.
-Allowing typos and mistakes.
-[The repository for this site is public.](https://github.com/palmdrop/hypervivid).
-You are free to view the history.
+["Learning in public"](https://www.swyx.io/learn-in-public/) is creating, sharing, and engaging in a collective feedback loop.
+A way of publishing anything, finished or unfinished, good or bad, in order to evolve -- learn, interact, grow relationships.

-Share as you would write a notebook.
+Create as you would take notes.
 Share your notes.
-You may forget, note to let it go, but with links you may encounter the note again.
-Someone else will.
-This is the idea of making maps and following paths: plot out associations, jump between nodes.
-The internet is a collective thing: this is how we could shape it.
-Make maps of the place we have and the place we'd like to create.
+You may take notes just to forget them, but with links, you may encounter the note again, or someone else will.
+The internet is a collective thing, and we can shape it by map-making and plotting out associations.
+We could shape out what it is and what it might be.

 <style>
   blockquote {